pool2win/blog-and-docs/docs/development-updates/_posts/2024-11-21-radpool-fedipool.md

 size of the federation, as even one node failing will result in the federation stalling.

-Radpool is built from the ground up with DKG and FROST in mind.
+Radpool is built from the ground up with DKG and FROST, which lets the network make progress as long as a threshold number of parties are honest and functional.
 The design provides solutions for robust DKG and threshold signatures using optimisations to ROAST (mentioned in the paper itself).

 🤩 Radpool uses robust DKG and TSS - scale with fault tolerance